laurakond/artly-api/README.md

   **Seller Put method**

   Once a bid by the buyer is submitted, the seller can then update the bid status.
-The bid edit form which provides a drop down list to update the status to:
+The bid edit form which provides a drop-down list to update the status to:

   - accepted
   - rejected